saurabhsood91/Music-Player/README.md

 compiling

-To build Blue, you must have the necessary dependencies installed and then checkout the source dir:
+To build Blue, you must have the necessary dependencies (Qt, Taglib) installed and then checkout the source dir:

     sudo yum install git qt-devel
     git clone http://github.com/niteshnarayanlal/Blue-Music-Box